1,000+ Opportunities

 EVALUATION CRITERIA & SELECTION PROCESS LOIs will be assessed according to the following criteria: Clearly within scope and the Innovation Fund purpose and eligibility criteria listed above; Clear linkage to diet-related health problems or healthy food environments; Sound theory of change for how policy design will promote health; Robust and feasible research proposal and work plan; Potential for new evidence being generated on innovative food policies that works to improve diets; Potential for scalability/expansion (i.e., research will demonstrate feasibility and impact on one country but policy has potential for implementation across region); Alignment between proposed research and the requested budget (a formal budget is not required at this stage); Alignment of proposal with scientific evidence; Feasibility of completing the research for submission to a peer-review journal or to present at a food policy relevant conference within the grant period; Strength of research team including involvement of research from current GFRP network of global collaborators.

 All LOIs will be evaluated by a set of peer reviewers.
-Invitations for a full proposal (due end of May 2026) will be issued if LOIs are approved.
+Invitations for a full proposal (due in May 2026) will be issued if LOIs are approved.
 During this time, grant administrators may also make suggestions to improve the strength of the proposal, including suggestions to collaborate between multiple organizations as well as requisite changes to budgets.

 Scoring criteria used to review proposals for this grant.